 5 litre Niskin sampling bottle being lowered through ice

+Rangers receiving training and conducting the sampling were :

-Ryan Green Rgr Andy Ruben Rgr Johnny Ruben
+R/Sgt Ryan Green Rgr Nelson Reuben Rgr Andy Ruben Rgr Johnny Ruben

 Outreach

 Attempts were made to talk with DFO and Fisheries Joint management committee personnel in Inuvik.
-Unfortunately they were not available while science advisors were in town.
+Unfortunately they were not available while the CROW science advisors were in town.
 A possible school presentation in Inuvik was cancelled due to arriving a day late in Inuvik due to aircraft mechanical problem.

 The Paulatuk HTC was not meeting on available days while science advisors were in the hamlet.
 Individuals on the committee were talked with casually during visit.
 The results from the previous year were shared with the Rangers.

 Conclusion and Notes on Future Programs

-The data set from this program continues to give us a view of winter ocean conditions in the western arctic archipelago.
-However, due to weather, sea-ice conditions and time constraints, the reality of collecting data on a single trip shows it can be quite variable and that having a kit stay in each community for at least two trips per winter would be ideal.
+The data set from this program continues to give us a view of winter ocean conditions in the western Arctic Archipelago.
+Due to weather, sea-ice conditions and time constraints, the ability of being able to collect data on a single trip can be quite variable and that having a kit stay in each community for at least two trips per winter would be ideal.
 DFO greatly appreciates the opportunity of working with the Rangers in collecting ocean and ice data and highly values the cooperation of 1 CRPG in making time in the Rangers’ NWS patrols and training schedules available for CROW.
 The Rangers skills fit well with ocean data collection methods.

-In Cambridge Bay itself, we have been monitoring the deep 83 m hole at CBay1 for decreasing oxygen for several years.
-The sewage lagoons for the hamlet drain into the inlet in the East arm and there was concern that organic material sinking to the bottom of the deep hole could cause it to become anoxic with bacterial activity.
-The water in the hole does not regularly flush and the bottom is prone to becoming trapped by density.
-In the fall of 2015, the deep hole flushed and the water became thoroughly mixed with freshly oxygenated water from the surface.
-In 2017, stratification of the water in the hole was apparent and oxygen levels lower than the surrounding basin in Cambridge bay ( ~40 m depth).
-This continued in 2018.
-Of interest this year however was the presence of warmer water in the bay near the bottom of the basin (~30-40 m).
-Normally this warmer summer water has been cooled down to the bottom.
-Win Cambridge Bay (), Concern over the fate of material from the community’s sewage lagoons and freshwater creek and their effect on oxygen levels suggest that this location is necessary for long term monitoring.
-Since water below 40 m depth in this hole does not regularly circulate, organic material collecting here could use up all the oxygen in water during decomposition.Continued monitoring should give a picture of the time scales for flushing and changes over time.
+We have been monitoring the deep 83 m hole in Cambridge Bay ( CBay1), since 2011.
+Concern over the fate of material from the community’s sewage lagoons and freshwater creek and their effect on oxygen levels suggest that this location is necessary for long term monitoring.
+Since water below 40 m depth in this hole does not regularly circulate, organic material collecting here could use up all the oxygen in water during decomposition.
+In 2016, a complete flushing event or top to bottom mixing occurred resulting in uniform high oxygen, salinity and near-freezing temperature from surface to bottom.
+The waters deeper than 40m have gotten progressively lower in oxygen since then.
+Continued monitoring should give a picture of the time scales for flushing and changes over time.
 The population of Cambridge Bay is increasing and the demand on the sewage lagoons increases yearly.

 In the Unahitak pass area, evidence of tidal mixing was seen clearly in the March 2019 CTD casts.
 The addition of a fourth station to the east of UN10 showed defined intrusions of warmer water.
 Some trace of these intrusions was seen to the west at UN10 and the nature of the intrusion is thought to be from the ebb tide moving from the east.
-Unusually, the warmer water is not seen anywhere in the Dease Strait transects.
+The warmer water in the intrusions is not seen in the other Unihitak stations or the Dease Strait transect, but the colder water of the intrusions has the same properties as water in eastern Dease Strait (DS-2 at 28m and DS-3 at 44m).